mevers/B6Eve_rDNA_clusters/README.md

 at least 2 complete rDNA units within a single rDNA cluster.

-Note also that in `NOT_SCAFFOLDED_NGS_utg33515` the second rDNA unit seems to be located within the IGS of the preceding units (the length of IGS is around 32 kb).
+Note also that in `NOT_SCAFFOLDED_NGS_utg33515` the second rDNA unit seems to be located within the IGS of the preceding units (the length of the IGS is around 32 kb).

 ## The B6Eve genome assembly